• Skip to primary navigation

 Puntarelle, pre-cleaning, look like this:

-and once cleaned and placed in acidulated water (cold water with lots of fresh squeezed lemon juice) they look like this:
+Once puntarelle are cut and cleaned and placed in acidulated water (cold water with lots of fresh squeezed lemon juice) they curl up and look like this:

-The taste is nothing short of amazing.
-Hence, they sell like crazy when they're in season.
+The taste of this salad is nothing short of amazing.
+Hence, puntarelle sell like crazy when they're in season.
 They are so easy to make, that is, assuming you're not doing the cleaning.
-I don't know anyone who actually buys the uncleaned puntarelle.
-It's a laborious, time-consuming task that yields very little satisfaction in the food-prep department.
+Very few buy uncleaned puntarelle.
+It's a laborious, time-consuming task.

-I loved this little tool and managed to purchase one of their spares from them.
-I thought I'd be able to use it on other vegetables (no, I still had no intention of cleaning puntarelle) like carrots and zucchini.
-Once I studied the tool better at home and realized it was a bit too delicate to use ona hard veggie like a carrot, I decided to steam the vegetables briefly to make them more tender and then pass them through the device.
-It worked:
+I loved his little tool and managed to purchase one of his extra handmade tools.
+I thought I'd be able to use it on other vegetables like carrots and zucchini but once I studied the tool better I realized it was a bit too delicate to use on them.

-So here's how this cool little tool is made.
+Here's how this ingenious little tool is made.
 There's a square of wood about half an inch thick with a whole cut out of the center.
 On each side of the circle there are two staggered rows of nails.
-A guitar string has then been woven back and forth between the nails creating the criss-crossed rows that you see here:
+A guitar string has then been woven back and forth between the nails creating the criss-crossed rows that you see below.

 It's really quite ingenius in its simplicity and I'm glad to have welcomed it into my collection of odd & unique, but highly functional kitchen tools.